Spider-Man Noir: Spider-Geddon and Death

 One night in 1940, Spider-Man Noir investigates a weapons sale between Herman Schultz and the Nazis.
 He fights alongside Felicia Hardy, now on speaking terms with him and operating as the masked vigilante White Widow.
 Spider-UK arrives and requests Spider-Man Noir on an important mission.
 The Web Warriors try to stop the Inheritors from using cloning technology to resurrect, but are too late.
 Spider-Man Noir attempts to kill the Inheritor called Morlun with a grenade, sacrificing himself in the process.
 The Inheritor survives and drains Spider-Man Noir's remaining life-force, killing him.

 Later, Spider-Gwen travels to the Marvel Noir Earth to inform May Parker, Mary Jane, and Felicia Hardy how their version of Peter heroically died.
-May is furious to find out her nephew was a vigilante, "a broken man," but Mary Jane and Felicia thank Gwen for giving them closure.
+Grieving, May is furious to find out her nephew was a vigilante, "a broken man," but Mary Jane and Felicia thank Gwen for giving them closure.

 Resurrection

-In Spider-Verse volume 3 #5 (2020), it is revealed that following his death in Spider-Geddon, Spider-Man Noir woke up alive and well in a web-cocoon on his native Earth-90214, having had a vision of the spider-god telling him his "service" was not finished.
+In Spider-Verse volume 3 #5 (2020), it is revealed that following his death in Spider-Geddon, Spider-Man Noir was resurrected in a web-cocoon on his native Earth-90214, having had a vision of the spider-god telling him his "service" was not finished.
 Now slightly more introspective and glib, this Peter Parker officially starts working as a private investigator, adopting a slightly new look and a more stereotypical 1930s dialect (similar to his film incarnation from Spider-Man: Into the Spider-Verse).
 Miles Morales appears and teams-up with Spider-Man Noir to retrieve the spider-god's idol from the Nazis so it can be used to repair the trans-dimensional Web of Life and Destiny.
 The two succeed in getting the idol back, but Miles warns that taking it away from the Marvel Noir Earth may also remove the spider-god's protection, meaning Parker's next death will be permanent.
 Spider-Man Noir says he is fine with this as death is supposed to be permanent for everyone and he neither wants nor deserves special treatment.